 Japan is still a very cash based society.
 While you can use credit cards at larger stores, most small shops only take cash.
 Even some of the larger ones don’t take cards.
 So, bring plenty of cash and never assume you can use a card without asking.

 Places to know for your first time traveling to Japan

 32. Tokyo’s not the only big city

-While we love Tokyo, it’s not the only big city in Japan.
+While we love Tokyo and consider it a must for your first time traveling in Japan, it’s not the only big city around.
 Osaka and Nagoya are also huge.
 Not to mention Fukuoka and Sapporo…

 Beyond size, each place a distinctive vibe to it.
 Osaka is a really interesting contrast to Tokyo.
 It also has a lot of large buildings and good transportation, but people have a more relaxed attitude.
-So, if you have the time you may want to explored beyond Tokyo.
+So, if you have the time, be sure to go beyond Tokyo.